vanepp/FritzingCheckPart/README.md

 A bus is already defined, schematic parts won't work with busses

 A non empty Bus definition has already been seen.
-Fritzing won't currently support both busess and schematic parts.
+Fritzing won't currently support both busses and schematic parts.

 ### Error 24: File